JXtodai/ConditionalUnet_backup/README.md

 ### Dataset Folders:

 Create "images" folder to contain all .tif images.

 Create "data" folder to contain .png images, .txt labels, and .json metalabel file. (metalabel file is generated in datasetprocessing.ipynb)

+"data" folder used now can be downloaded from the google drive.

 Create "val_data" folder to contain .png images and .txt labels for validation (actually this is not used in your training now)

-"data" folder used now can be downloaded from the google drive
+"val_data" now contains images starting from "01150".

 ## Quick Use Based on trained model: